The Ultimate Munich Oktoberfest Guide: Everything You Need to Know

 Headed to Oktoberfest?
 This guide will walk you through everything you need to know!

-That’s why I decided to write this massive guide.
-If you’ve been sleuthing the web for Oktoberfest information in English, this one’s for you – a guide with insider info on everything, so that you’re prepared to enjoy the best festival on earth.
+Yes, that’s a true story.
+And today, I’m happy to report that my liver’s loss is your gain!
+If you’ve been sleuthing the web for Oktoberfest information in English, this post was written with exactly you in mind – a guide with insider info on everything, so that you’re prepared to enjoy the best festival on earth.

 Where to Stay for Oktoberfest